 Like the now “trending” and controversial sage smudge, pine needles are said to clear negative energy when burned.
+“Smoke cleansing” is a more acceptable term for general use (no ties to a specific religion or spirituality).
 This tree has so much positive energy.
 It has the longest list of mammals and birds and insects allies that I have seen yet in my preparations for these articles.
 Even the noble American bald eagle likes to nest atop the tallest pine by a lake.
 And it’s the treeing of choice for a black bear mama and cubs.

 Edible Uses of White Pine

 Like the white spruce we covered last week, young pine needles can be used for tea.
 And in the springtime, the turpentine tasting inner bark is *cough* most edible.